ssajnani/Capacity/README.md

 Our web-based application, currently named Capacity, is a tool that will help you save time by giving you the information you wish you had before getting to your destination.
 Our website can be found here: https://ssajnani.github.io/Capacity/homepage.html

 ## Repository Structure
-Our repository follows the structure of a typical Grails app.
-The backend of Capacity is found under the Capacity/grails-app folder tree.
-Here you can find classes for our Grails domains and controllers.
+Our repository structure is seperated under frontend and backend, both developed in javascript.
+The backend uses node, express, and mongodb.
+The frontend uses vue.
+The frontend files are already compiled into the backend public folder so setup is easier.

 ## Setup
 LINUX: